Blazemeter/RTEPlugin/README.md

 ## Compatibility

-The plugin is tested with Jmeter 3.1, 3.2, 3.3 and 4.0 in Java 1.8.
+The plugin is tested with Jmeter 3.1, 3.2, 3.3 and 4.0 in Java 8 and 9.
 Code base is implemented in Java 1.8, so lower versions of JVM are not supported.

 ## Contributing